rsivek/rmmv-title-video/README.md

 # Description

-This is a JavaScript plugin for RPG Maker MV that allows the addition of a video to the title screen above the background image.
-Blending options can be tweaked to get several various effects.
+This is a simple JavaScript plugin for RPG Maker MV that allows the addition of a video to the title screen above the background image.
+Parameters can be tweaked to get several various effects.

 # Usage
 Place the video files for your target platforms into the project's